KUNDAN1334/Meme-Generator/README.md

 Customizable text placement and size
 One-click meme download

 #  How to Use
-1.Browse the collection of 100+ popular memes on the homepage.
+Browse the collection of 100+ popular memes on the homepage.
-2.Click the "Edit" button on your chosen meme to enter the editing page.
+Click the "Edit" button on your chosen meme to enter the editing page.
-3.On the editing page:
-4.Click "Add Text" to insert text onto your meme.
+On the editing page:Click "Add Text" to insert text onto your meme.
-5.Double-click on the text to enable editing mode.
+Double-click on the text to enable editing mode.
-6.Drag the text to place it wherever you want on the meme.
+Drag the text to place it wherever you want on the meme.
-7.Use the "+" and "-" buttons to increase or decrease text size.
+Use the "+" and "-" buttons to increase or decrease text size.
-8.Once satisfied with your creation, click the "Save" button to download your meme as a JPG file.
+Once satisfied with your creation, click the "Save" button to download your meme as a JPG file.

 # Getting Started
-1.Clone this repository
+Clone this repository
-2.Install dependencies with npm install
+Install dependencies with npm install
-3.Run the project locally with npm start
+Run the project locally with npm start
-4.Start creating hilarious memes!
+Start creating hilarious memes!

-# Technologies Used
+Technologies Used
--->React
+React
--->React Router
+React Router
--->Bootstrap
+Bootstrap